cmdalbem/portfolio/src/pages/ciclomapa/index.md

     <img src="./tech.png"/>
 </jumbo>

+At this point I was iterating on the prototype and validating with the team and a little user community we created in Telegram.
+However we knew that such a complex interactive product would be hard to validate solely on Figma prototypes.
+So, as soon as we had the basic features and mechanics set, I started coding a MVP.

 # Implementing

 As the only developer on the team, it’s always a challenge to separate the engineering and design mindsets in the process.
 I forced myself to always ideate on Figma first, validating with the peers and creating cards on our Trello board to document the task and prioritize it for development.

 The overall system architecture passed by many iterations.
 I started with straightforward ones to test concepts concerning the [OSM Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).
-I slowly added more complexity to mitigate the problems we saw, getting feedback from the stakeholders and always aiming to improve the user experience.
+I slowly added more complexity to mitigate the problems we saw, getting feedback from the stakeholders and our user community and always aiming to improve the user experience.

 ```grid|1
 ![](./arch.png)
 ```

 To build the UI, I chose [Ant Design](https://ant.design/), which has super high-quality React components and excellent documentation.
-I did all the styling with [TailwindCSS](https://tailwindcss.com/), a fantastic CSS framework.
+I did all the styling with [TailwindCSS](https://tailwindcss.com/), a fantastic CSS framework, to customize the Ant components to our visual identity.

 For this project, I also wanted to try [Mapbox](https://www.mapbox.com/), an open map library built on top of OpenStreetMap.
 It’s also super modern and well done and offers way more flexibility than any other library I’ve used.
 In addition, it was a pleasure using [Mapbox Studio](https://www.mapbox.com/mapbox-studio), their interactive map customization tool, which is a terrific product and enabled me lots of controls to be creative in designing our base map.

 ```grid|1
 ![](./mapbox.png "The Mapbox Studio is a formidable tool with very advanced features for customizing the interactive map that'd be used as the base layer.")
 ```

 # Visual design